Kihumba/private-/Phase-2/Entry-Level DevOps Engineer/Curriculum/01 - Command Line (UNIX)/README.md

 Skill Description
 -----------------
-The fellow knows the fundamentals and knows how to use various Linux/Unix system utilities to perform system administration tasks
+The fellow knows the fundamentals of Command Line Unix and knows how to use various Linux/Unix system utilities to perform system administration tasks

 Outputs